Flagship case study

 05 / Field loop

-1. Find an asset Use the map, filters, or asset list to locate the hydrant-style record.
+1. Find an asset Use the map, filters, or asset list.

-2. Review context Open the selected asset panel to see status, location, type, inspection history, and open work.
+2. Review context Open status, location, type, history, and open work.

-3. Record field activity Create an inspection with condition, checklist results, notes, and follow-up flags.
+3. Record field activity Create an inspection with condition, checklist, notes, and follow-up.

-4. Turn issues into work Create or update a work order, assign responsibility, set priority, and keep the record tied back to the asset.
+4. Turn issues into work Create or update a work order tied to the asset.

-5. Report and improve Use reports to spot overdue inspections, unresolved work, import exceptions, and asset status by area.
+5. Report and improve Spot overdue inspections, unresolved work, import exceptions, and area status.

 06 / Tech stack